aimhubio/aim/docs_v4/source/getting_started/quick_start.rst

 Integration with ML frameworks
 ==============================

-The Aim experiment tracker app has the integrations with all major ML frameworks and libraries.
+The Aim experiment tracker app is well-integrated with major ML frameworks and libraries.

-All those integrations are available as separate apps and default installed with the Aim experiment tracker as well as the ml app.
+Those integrations are apps and are part of default Aim installation.

 .. code-block:: python